jimhigson/oboe.js-dissertation/main/main.md

 As discussed in section \ref{browserstreamingframeworks}, current techniques to provide streaming over HTTP encourage a dichotomous split of traffic as either stream or download.
-I find that this split is not necessary and that streaming may be used as the most effective means of downloading.
+This split is not a necessary consequence of the technologies used and streaming may instead be viewed as the most efficient means of downloading.
 Streaming services implemented using push pages or websockets are not REST.
 Under these frameworks a stream has a URL address but the data in the stream is not addressable.
 This is similar